gskaggs/gray-scott/README.md

 # Genetic Algorithms for the Physical Simulation of Flower Pigmentation Patterns

 An undergraduate thesis by _Grant Skaggs_ for the Turing Scholars honors distinction.
+Check out the full thesis document at [https://grantskaggs.com/thesis](https://grantskaggs.com/thesis).

 ## Background